remygatins/BlackSeaBass_project/practice_data_analysis.md

 Password

 > This will get you to “File Manager” in Globus.

+## Get your SRA files into your Discovery folder using Globus.

 In File Manager, top right corner, select the 2-panel icon.
 This is so you can open 2 collections (= folders), 1 to determine the origin folder and 1 to determine the destination folder.